 If you don’t use abrasives, that means you need some kind of liquid.
 Some solvents are too harsh.
 Lacquer thinner will make quick work of whatever is on the rails.
 But it will melt the plastic roadbed even more quickly than it will melt your vital organs.
 So you want to avoid that.

 Alcohol is one favorite, and it will do a reasonably good job.
 You can get 91% isopropyl alcohol at the drug store.
 You can also get denatured alcohol from a hardware or paint store.
+Use at least 180 proof if you go the denatured route.
 Both are very effective on dirt and reasonably effective on oil.
 Alcohol won’t harm the plastic roadbed as long as it doesn’t come into contact with it for prolonged periods of time.
 A few swipes along the rails with an alcohol-saturated rag won’t hurt anything.

 Another reasonable option is mineral spirits.
 The criticism I’ve seen of using liquids for cleaning is that it leaves a slurry of grime on the track.
 But mineral spirits is what you’re supposed to use to clean up wood floors when you’re refinishing them, because it picks up dust well.
 So it picks up dust, and it does a great job of dissolving oil and grease.
 To my mind, that makes it ideal for cleaning Fastrack.
 Just as with alcohol, saturate a rag with it, and swipe along the rails with it until the rails are clean.
-Wear gloves when you work with mineral spirits.
+Wear rubber gloves when you work with either mineral spirits or denatured alcohol.

 Don’t use other household cleaners on Fastrack.
-Other cleaners like Simple Green or Lysol wipes cause it to rust after 2-3 years, which isn’t good since you probably bought the track intending to use it for a decade.
+Other cleaners like Simple Green or Lysol wipes cause it to rust after 2-3 years, which isn’t good since you probably bought the track intending to use it for decades.